2015-11-21

 Beneficial properties of tea

-Each of the different types of tea differs not only in their methods of processing but also in the benefits.
+Each of the different types of tea differs not only in their methods of processing but also in their benefits.
 Tea contains plenty of antioxidants as well as minerals such as manganese, potassium and calcium.
-Tea also has vitamin content, especially the vitamins A, C, E and vitamin K. In general, tea is said to:
+Tea also has vitamin content, especially the vitamins A, C, E and K. In general, tea is said to:

 • Increase bone density